JingyuanZhou/CBF_ILQR/README.md

-Code implementation CILQR versus CBF+ILQR in autonomous driving.
+Code implementation of CILQR versus CBF+ILQR in autonomous driving.